charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

 	- used to position grid elements
 On Cells:
-- you can place positioning elements on individual cells to make them span more than one cell using the `grid-column-start:1` and the `grid-column-end:6` propertys that will extend the cell that has these properties from lines 1 to 6. (on a 5x5 that would have 6 lines) grid-area
+- you can place positioning elements on individual cells to make them span more than one cell using the `grid-column-start:1` and the `grid-column-end:6` propertys that will extend the cell that has these properties from lines 1 to 6. (on a 5x5 that would have 6 lines)
+- shorthand for each `grid-column` and `grid-row` in the syntax `grid-column:1 / 4;` where the 1 is the start and the 4 is the end grid-area
 - shorthand to position all four aspects (column/row&start/end)
 ```css